How do solar panels work?

 How much do commercial solar panels cost in Canada?

-Commercial solar installations in Canada typically range from $1.80 to $2.80 per watt, with total project costs varying from $50,000 to $500,000+ depending on system size and complexity.
-Larger systems benefit from better per-watt pricing.
-Firefly Solar provides detailed ROI analysis for every commercial project.
+Commercial solar project costs in Canada typically range from $50,000 to $500,000 or more, depending on system size and complexity.
+Larger systems benefit from economies of scale.
+Firefly Solar provides a detailed financial model for every commercial project.

 How long does a commercial solar installation take?